mejitos/cyber-security-base-2023-project-i/writeup/README.md

 This fixes the problem but is not great for user experience, because users will be blocked from using the application until the application is restarted (= which will clear to jail completely).
+Actual production grade solution would be a lot more complex and there are existing solutions for this problem outside the application (e.g. fail2ban).